mattburman/encore-echo360-mole-download-sheffield/readme.md

 ## Output

-It outputs A LOT of data.
+It outputs A LOT of data about modules and lectures that are on MOLE.
 I suggest using [jq](https://stedolan.github.io/jq/) to simplify the output:

 `$ cat outfile.json|jq 'map({moduleName, url, lec: .lectures[]|{min,max,date,time}})'`